I Was Retired, but Wasted Money on This 1 Thing and Had To Go Back To Work

 Supporting Adult Children

-More and more baby boomers are supporting their millennial and Gen Z children well into adulthood, but it’s costing them their retirement.
+The phenomenon of returning to work after retirement, dubbed “unretirement,” is becoming increasingly common.
+More and more baby boomers are supporting their millennial and Gen Z children well into adulthood, but it’s costing them their retirements.

 Mark Lacy, a Seattle-based 65-year-old, has been financially supporting his two sons since they graduated from high school, resulting in a $400,000 loss in his retirement funds, he explained to Fortune.
 Both of his children are in their thirties, with expenses ranging from college tuition to plane tickets.